Plumsail/documents-docs/source/user-guide/processes/examples/create-sales-proposals-from-wufoo.rst

 Automatically create sales proposals from Wufoo forms and send by email using Zapier
 ====================================================================================

-In this article, we’ll review how to create personalized sales proposals from online web forms to capture and handle leads right away before they go cold.
+In this article, we’ll review how to create personalized sales proposals from online web forms.
+It's a useful approach to capture and handle leads right away before they go cold.
 We’ll use the mix of `Wufoo forms <https://www.wufoo.com/>`_ and `Plumsail Documents <https://plumsail.com/documents/>`_ in `Zapier <https://zapier.com/>`_.

 **Brief description of use case**: There is a lead capture Wufoo form on your site.